sunraymoonbeam/carroGPT/README.md

 ### Corrective RAG

 Corrective RAG (CRAG) takes a more structured approach, adding quality control and validation steps to ensure accurate responses.
 We chose to explore this approach because Carro's Terms of Use documentation contains sensitive legal information where accuracy is critical, and we wanted more control over the retrieval and generation process.

+Learn more about Corrective RAG in this [LangGraph tutorial](https://langchain-ai.github.io/langgraph/tutorials/rag/langgraph_crag/).

 #### Implementation
 Our CRAG implementation features a multi-stage pipeline with conditional routing: